EricZinda/Perplexity/backlog.md

 - Need to update the ubuntu and M1 grammar to 2024

-- Should always repeat the current state at the end of an error "That's all for now" --> "I don't know the words: that"
-    - Need to pass state to error handler

 - we'd both like waters to drink please.
     - ignore "both"